Will Ospreay: Don Callis Family (2023–2024)

-Various feuds (2024–present)
+Various feuds (2024–2026)

 At Dynamite 250 on 17 July, Ospreay lost the International Championship to MJF, ending his reign at 52 days, only to win the title back on 25 August at All In.
 On 7 September at All Out, Ospreay successfully defended his title against Pac.
-On the September 11 episode of Dynamite, Ospreay teamed with Kyle Fletcher to win a tag team Casino Gauntlet match to earn a shot at The Young Bucks' AEW World Tag Team Championship at Grand Slam on 25 September, but failed to win the titles at the event.
-On the fifth anniversary episode of Dynamite on October 2, Ospreay defended his title against Ricochet, however Konosuke Takeshita attacked both men causing the match to end in a no contest.
+On 11 September episode of Dynamite, Ospreay teamed with Kyle Fletcher to win a tag team Casino Gauntlet match to earn a shot at The Young Bucks' AEW World Tag Team Championship at Grand Slam on 25 September, but failed to win the titles at the event.
+On the fifth anniversary episode of Dynamite on 2 October, Ospreay defended his title against Ricochet; however, Konosuke Takeshita attacked both men, causing the match to end in a no contest.
 On 12 October at WrestleDream, Ospreay lost his title to Takeshita in a three-way match, also involving Ricochet, ending his second reign at 48 days.
-After the match, Ospreay would be attacked by Kyle Fletcher, effectively ending their alliance.
+After the match, Ospreay was attacked by Kyle Fletcher, effectively ending their alliance.

 On 23 November at Full Gear, Ospreay was defeated by Fletcher.
 The next day, Ospreay was announced as a participant in the 2024 Continental Classic, where he was placed in the Gold league.
 Ospreay finished the tournament with 9 points and advanced to the playoff stage on 28 December at Worlds End.
-At Worlds End, Ospreay defeated Fletcher in the semi-finals, but lost to Kazuchika Okada in the finals.

-On the 8 January 2025 episode of Dynamite, Ospreay came to the aid of Kenny Omega from an attack by the Don Callis Family.
-At Grand Slam Australia on 15 February, Ospreay and Omega defeated Fletcher and Takeshita in a tag-team match.
+At Worlds End, Ospreay defeated Fletcher in the semi-finals, but lost to eventual winner Kazuchika Okada in the finals.
+At Grand Slam Australia on 15 February 2025, Ospreay and Omega defeated Fletcher and Takeshita in a tag-team match.
 At Revolution on 9 March, Ospreay defeated Fletcher in a steel cage match to end their feud.